cogdog/tru-collector/README.md

 ## Relatively New Features

+* **Loading Animation** Main pages can be slow to load as the jQuery code generates the masonry display of content, leaving a blank grey screen.
+So a "Loading..." gif appears until the page is assembled.
 * **Default Description Content** And one more new theme option to pre-populate the description field with default content.
 * **Comment Options**  The email entry form now has an option to require entry, as well as another one to allow content creator to choose to receive email notifications of comments.
 * **Post Publishing Editing** Not enabled by default, but a new theme option can add to the collection form an email field (optional) that sends a user a special link that can be used to edit an entry later.
 This also adds a button to single item pages that can request the edit link.
 **Options for Special Pages**  No longer are pages for the Welcome Desk (where access codes are entered) and Collector form required to have a set URL; you can create any Page desired for these functions, and set them as the active ones via the theme options.

 [![SPLOT Previews](http://img.youtube.com/vi/6trhgkbt7hA/0.jpg)](https://www.youtube.com/watch?v=6trhgkbt7hA "SPLOT Previews")